yerfor/GeneFace/docs/prepare_env/install_guide.md

 ```

-# 2. Prepare the 3DMM model
+# 2. Prepare the 3DMM model and other data

 ## 2.1 Download 3DMM model